The Best Of BETT 2019: Our Review Of This Years Show!

 One of the Teach Meet’s opening presentations was given by Dr Richard Millwood who spoke about the importance of Programming Oracy – essentially having children, most often using Scratch, read out the algorithm and explain their logic as they’re creating them.
 (The importance of oracy was a theme throughout the evening – Lee Parkinson, ICT with Mr P, had highlighted the significance of the speaking and listening objectives in the National Curriculum during the Bett Arena’s final talk of the day.)
 Given our objective is to raise confidence, progress and attainment in maths via one-to-one conversations they were both preaching to the choir!

-Returning to the Computing Theme, Osi Ejiofor (an Assistant Head Teacher in the London Borough of Barking and Dagenham) presented on his range of free resources Binary for Primary designed to help primary school-aged pupils to explore the use of basic binary coding.
+Returning to the Computing Theme, Osi Ejiofor (an Assistant Head Teacher in the London Borough of Barking and Dagenham) presented on his range of free resources Binary from Primary designed to help primary school-aged pupils to explore the use of basic binary coding.

 One of Osi Ejiofor’s challenges – finding the binary codes (and any code patterns) required for each key on a computer keyboard

 Leon Cych presented on creating video content at school with minimal equipment and software.

 The last two presenters were perhaps the most remarkable (which is saying something as all presenters were noteworthy – it was essentially the best INSET ever, taken to an even higher plain thanks to the free drinks on offer)…